 - 1/2 c low fat cottage cheese on a slice of whole grain toast.

-- Banana/blueberry smoothie: 1/2 banana, 1/2 cup blueberries and 1 cup low fat milk.
+- Banana/blueberry smoothie: 1/2 banana, 1/2 cup blueberries and light coconut milk + cinnamon.
 Blend and enjoy.

 Apple Shape Breakfast

 You tend to accumulate weight right through your midsection.
 Your legs might look great in a skirt, but be careful – midsection weight gain is the least healthy for your body.
 If your stomach needs a little help, stay away from caffeine, pastries and sugary cereals in the morning.
 Eat the same size meal for breakfast, lunch and dinner.
 Don’t go crazy – a moderate size meal will suffice.